cjwaian/openxpki-rhel-installer/README.md

 #### Perl Dependenices
-As many deps from RHEL/EPEL rpms as possible with what I couldnt find from CPAN.
-I struggled with this but the list I've compiled works.
+Took as many deps from RHEL/EPEL rpms as possible and the rest from CPAN.
+Struggled with this, but the list provided works.

 #### Security Policies
-Default umask 027 causes some of the perl modules installed via CPAN or along with openxpki-core to have incorrect permissions.
+The default umask 027 causes some of the Perl modules installed via CPAN or along with openxpki-core to have incorrect permissions.

 #### FIPS mode